SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

 Whew!
 Let's recap what we've learned, and how that informs what we should do:

 1. We know 300-400ish genes which interact with the 7 coronaviruses known to infect humans.
-2. East Asia had a long coronavirus epidemic that fixed mutations in some of those genes (but not elsewhere; little long-distance travel in the late Stone Age) 25,000 years ago to 5,000 years ago.
+2. East Asia had a long coronavirus epidemic that fixed mutations in 42 of those genes (but not elsewhere; little long-distance travel in the late Stone Age) 25,000 years ago to 5,000 years ago.
 3. There was continuous selective pressure on the human genome in East Asia ("continuous selective pressure" = people dying) _for 20,000 years._
-4. 42 genes were selectively mutated and fixed in the genome; of those 4 + 5 + 6 = 15 genes either
+4. Of the 42 genes that were selectively mutated and fixed in the genome, 4 + 5 + 6 = 15
-   are targeted by drugs currently in coronavirus trials, or are targeted by other existing drugs, or are in the druggable genome where the chemistry to make a drug for them looks tractable.  _There are opportunities for novel coronavirus therapies here._
+   genes either are targeted by drugs currently in coronavirus trials, or are targeted by other existing drugs, or are in the druggable genome where the chemistry to make a drug for them looks tractable.  _There are opportunities for novel coronavirus therapies here._
 5. Evolution is doing it the hard way: people die until only those with resistance mutations are left.
 6. Vaccination is doing it the easy way: people get a couple shots, take a day or so off,